 Power on Sequence

-Power on sequence generally refers to a series of sequence of power supply rails turn on time of a processor in order to suffice proper start up and functional integrity of a processor or system on chip.
+Power on sequence generally refers to a series of power supply rail turn-on times for a processor in order to ensure proper start-up and functional integrity of the processor or system on chip.

-The reason is for having a power on sequence is that a processor chip contains many parts such as core, memory, clocks, and input and output transceivers.
-A core needs to come and before input and and output transceivers are powered or else the transceivers output driver input voltage is unknown.
-This created unknown state of I/O output driver level.
-Hence a known good state of each components of the processor need to be ensured before next stage of events can be happened.
+The reason for having a power-on sequence is that a processor chip contains many parts, such as the core, memory, clocks, and input and output transceivers.
+A core needs to come before input and output transceivers are powered, or else the transceiver output driver input voltage is unknown.
+This created an unknown state at the I/O output driver level.
+Hence, the known good state of each component of the processor needs to be ensured before the next stage of events can happen.
 For example, cores, clocks, and internal memories should be powered up before interfacing with system memory and persistent storage such as DRAMS and NAND Flash.

-1. Daisy chain discrete voltage regulators with power good (PG) output signal of one regulator to the enable pin of the next in line regulator.
+Daisy chain discrete voltage regulators with the power good (PG) output signal of one regulator to the enable pin of the next in line regulator.

-2. Use a PMIC that has programmable built-in sequencer and GPIO output turn on other discrete regulators (either SMPS or Linear)
+Use a PMIC that has a programmable built-in sequencer and GPIO output to turn on other discrete regulators (either SMPS or Linear).

 Things to watch out for

-2. Timing between power on events needs to be met following the specification of the processor datasheet.
+The timing between power-on events needs to be met according to the specifications of the processor datasheet.